 Bukit Brown’s Watch Day took place in March 2015 and included bird watching, storytelling, a sketch walk, traditional games, and painting inspired by the graves tiles.
 In addition, discussions took place on kin and clan and the site’s beautiful carved stones.
 Visit our Facebook page to see photos from the Bukit Brown Watch Day.

 Since the Watch

 In August 2013, Singapore’s Land Transport Authority announced the award of a tender to construct the new dual four-lane road and bridges.
 An area of Bukit Brown was barricaded by the construction firm in October 2013, shortly after the announcement of the 2014 Watch.
-Exhumations of several thousand graves began in December, as the fate of historic tombstones remains uncertain.
-Meanwhile, a draft master plan for land use in Singapore released in November by the Urban Redevelopment Authority calls for the removal of much of the cemetery to make way for the construction of housing.
-Public feedback has been solicited, and supporters of Bukit Brown are collecting testimonies from Singaporeans in order to advocate for the preservation of the cemetery as a heritage site for future generations.
-In August 2014, All Things Bukit Brown received the Civil Society Advocate Organisation of the Year Award in the inaugural Singapore Advocacy Awards.
+Exhumations of several thousand graves began in December, with the fate of historic tombstones uncertain.
+Meanwhile, a draft master plan for land use in Singapore released in November by the Urban Redevelopment Authority called for the removal of much of the cemetery to make way for the construction of housing.
+Public feedback was solicited, and supporters of Bukit Brown collected testimonies from Singaporeans in order to advocate for the preservation of the cemetery as a heritage site for future generations.
+In August 2014, All Things Bukit Brown received the Civil Society Advocate Organization of the Year Award in the inaugural Singapore Advocacy Awards.